Skip to content

 Our first C program

-In C, as in many languages, the statements that implement our algorithm are grouped into functions which implement a well defined task.
+In C, as in many languages, the statements that implement our algorithm are grouped into functions each of which which implements a well defined task.
 (In Logo these are called "procedures", other names can include "routines" or "subroutines".)
 Traditionally, our first C program looks like this:

 /*